Español | 日本語

 Toxicity

 Because adverse effects have only been documented from vitamin B6 supplements and never from food sources, safety concerning only the supplemental form of vitamin B6 (pyridoxine) is discussed.
-Although vitamin B6 is a water-soluble vitamin and is excreted in the urine, long-term supplementation with very high doses of pyridoxine may result in painful neurological symptoms known as sensory neuropathy.
+Although vitamin B6 is a water-soluble vitamin and is excreted in the urine, long-term supplementation with very high doses of pyridoxine may result in painful neurological symptoms known as sensory ataxic neuropathy, which can be irreversible (122, 123).
 Symptoms include pain and numbness of the extremities and in severe cases, difficulty walking.
-Sensory neuropathy typically develops at doses of pyridoxine in excess of 1,000 mg per day.
-However, there have been a few case reports of individuals who developed sensory neuropathies at doses of less than 500 mg daily over a period of months.
-Yet, none of the studies in which an objective neurological examination was performed reported evidence of sensory nerve damage at intakes below 200 mg pyridoxine daily (90).
-To prevent sensory neuropathy in virtually all individuals, the Food and Nutrition Board of the Institute of Medicine set the tolerable upper intake level (UL) for pyridoxine at 100 mg/day for adults (Table 3) (14).
-Because placebo-controlled studies have generally failed to show therapeutic benefits of high doses of pyridoxine, there is little reason to exceed the UL of 100 mg/day.
+Sensory ataxic neuropathy typically develops at doses of pyridoxine in excess of 1,000 mg per day.
+However, there have been a few case reports of individuals who developed sensory neuropathies at doses of less than 500 mg daily over a period of months to years.
+For instance, a case report detailed sensory ataxia and/or sensory polyneuropathy in three elderly patients taking 600 mg/day of pyridoxine for 3 to 10 years (124).
+Yet, none of the studies in which an objective neurological examination was performed reported evidence of sensory nerve damage at intakes below 200 mg pyridoxine daily (125).

 Table 3.
 Tolerable Upper Intake Level (UL) for Vitamin B6